-If you would like further support or advice, get in touch with your Campus Officer or email SU Advice [email protected], or pop into Campus Registry.
+If you would like further support or advice, get in touch with Chris Carr at [email protected].

 Please ensure you complete the form in advance of the submission date, and with any evidence required since failure to do so may result in your circumstances being declared invalid, and the original deadline remaining.

 If you have a medical condition that fluctuates, then it is important to make the university aware of this, so it is easier to apply for Mitigating Circumstances in the future.

 Corroborative evidence must specify the nature, timing and severity of the problem and, provide an independent assessment of the effect that the problem is having on your performance.

 Where this is confidential, attach to the form in a sealed envelope marked “Confidential : for Course Leader.”

 - A medical note confirming that you were suffering from a medical or psychological condition (written at the time you were suffering from the condition).

 - A letter from a counsellor confirming a psychological or emotional condition for which you were receiving counselling and how this affected your academic performance.